-The Kona Aggressor II is a 79ft (24m) catamaran liveaboard, built and powered for comfort, safety and stability and certified by the U.S. Coast Guard.
-Hawaii has been an Aggressor destination since 1989 so you can be sure you are diving with experts in the area on your 7 night trip around Kona Island.
+The Kona Aggressor is a 79ft (24m) catamaran liveaboard, built and powered for comfort, safety and stability and certified by the U.S. Coast Guard.
+Big Island, Hawaii has been an Aggressor liveaboard destination since 1989 so you can be sure you are diving with experts in the area on your 7 night trip around Kona Island.
 With a maximum of only 14 guests on board you can also expect plenty of personal attention from the 6 crew.

 The Kona Aggressor II has a spacious saloon and a sun deck with shading, chaise longues and deck chairs, bar and grill.
 Diving amenities include freshwater rinse showers, camera tables, and nitrox.
 All dives are made from the mothership.
 The sun deck features a moon deck bar with seating, lounge and deck chairs, stereo and CD player, shaded wet bar and grill.
 This is a great place to watch the changing, rugged coastline of Kona Island.

 You will awaken to fresh fruits, hot entrees, cereals and juices.
 Lunches are buffet-style, featuring hot soups, salads and sandwiches and/or entrees.
 Dinners are served each evening with complimentary local beer and wine.
 They include salads, vegetables, seafood, beef or chicken with a fresh homemade dessert.
 As with all Aggressors, the last night is spent in the port and dinner is enjoyed at a recommended restaurant.
-If you want to dive Hawaii with the experts in the safety and comfort of a high quality liveaboard trip then Kona Aggressor II is the one for you.
+If you want to dive with the experts in Hawaii in the safety and comfort of a high quality liveaboard trip then Kona Aggressor II is the one for you.

 Dive experience: All qualified scuba divers may join these Hawaii liveaboard cruises.
 There are no extra requirements.